Mridul11/perdoo-test/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `yarn lint:fix`
+- It formats the the eslint according to the rules provided in the [eslintrc.js].

+### `yarn format`
+- This commands formats the files using prettier plugin as per the prettierrc rules.

+### `yarn version`
+- This command automatically takes the commit and as per the given version, creates a version log in CHANGELOG.md file for better reference.